tgecho/qmk_firmware/keyboards/sculpter/readme.md

 ## The Matrix

+- The Microsoft hardware matrix doesn't change.
 - The original key matrix is exposed via a 30 pin ribbon cable, with a 1mm pitch.
 - We can simply pull this cable out of the existing PCB, and plug it into the new one.
+- We'll make slight change to the matrix structure, however this is achieved on the custom PCB.

 > Note that during this mod, I only cared about the US english layout version.
 However, the same principles apply to other languages.
 You just need to map the keys correctly into their respective rows and columns.
 If other languages interest you, raise a GitHub issue and I could probably help.

 ### The Original Matrix

-This original matrix uses 8 rows and 18 columns, which requires 26 pins on the micro controller (but we don't have that, see the following information)
+This original matrix uses 8 rows and 18 columns, which requires 26 pins on the micro controller (on the Teensy 2.0 we don't have that many, but we solve this issue, keep reading)

 **Important:** In code we reference these rows and columns with a zero index.
 From here on, the documentation also refers to columns using zero index.
 So if "column 2" is mentioned for example, physically this represents column 3.
 If you're not a programmer by trade, this might get a bit tricky to get used to, but it's important to remember this.